jossuh/SQL_baseball_analysis/README.md

 ## Objectives

 The objective of this project is to answer specific questions related to baseball data using SQL.
-The questions provided by my teacher are:
+The questions provided are:

 - What is the average salary of a player in 1999? (¿Cuál es el salario promedio de un jugador del año 1999?)
 - In what year were the players who won the most awards born? (¿En qué año nacieron el/los jugador/es que más premios ha ganado?)